CHRISTMAS GIFT IDEAS 2018

 would be a tiny luxury for a frequent traveller.
 And the

-would make a useful and amusing gift for a stinky housemate.
+would make an amusing but useful gift for a stinky housemate.

 Stamp sets by Scout Editions.
 Maybe

 The Botanical Stamp Set

 for kids who want to build cities.
 The

 would be really fun, but is pricey.
 I think the